-The Fort Pitt Tunnels and the accompanying Fort Pitt Bridge are instrumental in linking the city of Pittsburgh with the growing suburbs to the south.
-It is the vital link in the Penn-Lincoln Parkway, bringing together the Parkway West and Parkway East and connecting Pittsburgh with the US Interstate highway system.
+The Fort Pitt Tunnels and the accompanying Fort Pitt Bridge are a key part of the traffic infrastructure linking the city of Pittsburgh with the growing suburbs to the south.
+They are a vital link in the Penn-Lincoln Parkway, connecting the Parkways East and West, and making Pittsburgh a stop along the U.S. Interstate highway system.

-The construction of the tunnels, bridge and parkway were keystones in the major transportation upgrades initiated in the 1950s as part of Mayor David Lawrence's Renaissance I, contributing to the development of the Greater Pittsburgh metropolitan area.
-The effect of the Fort Pitt Tunnels rivaled those of the Liberty Tunnels and Bridge in the 1920s.
+Construction of the tunnels, bridge and highways were keystones in the landmark transportation upgrades initiated in the 1950s, part of Pittsburgh's Renaissance I. These advancements formed the cornerstone in the development of the greater metropolitan area.
+The impacts of the Fort Pitt Tunnels/Bridge rival those of the Liberty Tunnels/Bridge in the 1920s.

 History of the Fort Pitt Tunnels

 Fort Duquesne Tunnels and Bridge